To understand the history of US monetary system, we must grasp the role of its central protagonist: gold.

 The late 19th century is known as the Gilded Age, during which U.S. industrial output skyrocketed.
 John D. Rockefeller, Thomas Edison, Andrew Carnegie, and J.P.
 Morgan created their famous monopolies, and the United States transitioned into a legitimate world power.

 Labor conditions also began to drastically improve for working-class Americans.
 Since the Industrial Revolution began in the late 18th century, blue-collar workers had suffered health risks, long hours, and low wages.
-During the Gilded Age, factory conditions began to improve, child labor decreased, and wages increased.
+During the Gilded Age, factory conditions improved, child labor decreased, and wages increased.
 The middle class climbed to a new level of prosperity.

 There were plenty of setbacks, such as the “Long Depression” of 1873–1879 and the Panic of 1884.
-However, these financial calamities paled in comparison to the Great Depression and Great Financial Crisis.
+However, these financial calamities paled in comparison to the Great Depression.

 It is difficult to find a period during which Americans experienced such unprecedented growth in living standards.